-DMR and the State Planning Office has just completed a two-year study "to explore and document potential new and innovative concepts for the management of Maine's embaymnets" at the direction of the Maine Legislature.
+DMR and the State Planning Office has just completed a two-year study "to explore and document potential new and innovative concepts for the management of Maine's embayments" at the direction of the Maine Legislature.
 A separate but related initiative by DMR was to develop a comprehensive resource management plan for Taunton Bay that resulted from a dragging moratorium imposed in 2000.
+The moratorium will be repealed July 1, 2008, as a result of the Taunton Bay Resource Management Plan.